 - Applications may be submitted at any time.
 Competitive reviews will occur at least twice a year.

 For more information about the application process and a representative example please see the GAP Program Guide.

 Evaluation, Awards and Reports

-Initial review and comments will be provided by the Office of IP Development .
+Initial review and comments will be provided by the Office of Commercialization .

 Competitive review and funding recommendations will be provided periodically by a committee, chaired by an FSURF Board member and including FSU faculty, staff, and outside business members.
 Final approval will be made by the FSU Research Foundation Board of Directors.